STM32OV/OV/readme.md

 ## Getting Started

 Download all the files.
 Adjust to you ambu's dimensions and 3D print the ones in the STM32OV folder.
 Get your hands on 3+ servos with >= 20kg*cm torque that support an update at 200Hz.
 Get your hand on a shield or build it according to the schematics.
+You will also need 2x pressure sensors MPXV5004DP.

 For the software, it runs on en.stm32cubef4\STM32Cube_FW_F4_V1.21.0.
 Set up your working directory in \Projects\STM32F4-Discovery\Examples\UART\UART_Ventilator.
 This will allow the compiler to link and compile external driver dependencies.
 Use System Workbench for STM32 as working environement.